opendistro/for-elasticsearch-docs/docs/troubleshoot/security-admin.md

 ```
 Contacting elasticsearch cluster 'elasticsearch' and wait for YELLOW clusterstate ...
 Cannot retrieve cluster state due to: None of the configured nodes are available: [{#transport#-1}{mr2NlX3XQ3WvtVG0Dv5eHw}{localhost}{127.0.0.1:9300}].
 This is not an error, will keep on trying ...
-   * Try running securityadmin.sh.sh with -icl and -nhnv (If thats works you need to check your clustername as well as hostnames in your SSL certificates)
-   * If this is not working, try running securityadmin.sh.sh with --diagnose and see diagnose trace log file)
-   * Add --accept-red-cluster to allow securityadmin.sh to operate on a red cluster.
 ```
+* Try running `securityadmin.sh.sh` with `-icl` and `-nhnv` (If this works you need to check your clustername as well as hostnames in your SSL certificates).
+* If this is not working, try running `securityadmin.sh` with `--diagnose` and see diagnose trace log file.
+* Add `--accept-red-cluster` to allow `securityadmin.sh` to operate on a red cluster.

 ### Check cluster name